migwynkriid/Harmonica/README.md

 ## Troubleshooting
 - **FFmpeg Installation**: Ensure `ffmpeg` is in your system's PATH.
 If issues persist, manually download and place `ffmpeg` in the bot's root directory.
 - **Bot Token Issues**: Double-check that the Discord bot token is correctly placed in the `.env` file.
+- **Please Sign-In YouTube Issue**: Your cookies.txt file may be either invalid, missing or expired.
+Export it as .json

-For further assistance, please refer to the bot's documentation or contact support.
+For further assistance, please refer to the bot's documentation or open a Issue on GitHub.